JasonWu7/SDT/README.md

   - Click top-right icon -> change background image
   - Paste address and click on confirm
   - `A large size with high resolution image is recommended`
-- Temporary note
+- Quick Search
-  - Click top-right icon -> Add notes `or press enter on the main page`
+  - `Press enter on the main page`
-  - Type texts and click on confirm
+  - Enter the content and then press enter
-  - `Note is volatile, do not keep important notes here`
+  - Quick Search is based on google
 - Customise shortcut
   - Click top-right icon -> Set Shortcut
   - Enter single key and paste website address then click on confirm